Cancer Centre Pharmacy

 Please anticipate the following wait times for a prescription to be filled:

-- New medication for you: approximately 45 minutes
+- New prescription for you: Approximately 2 hours

-- Mailing out a prescription: please contact us 7-10 days prior to needing the prescription (delivery is free of charge for those living outside of Saskatoon or Regina)
+- Mailing out a prescription: Please contact us 7-10 days prior to needing the prescription.
+Delivery is free of charge for those living outside of Saskatoon or Regina.
+Saskatoon and Regina patients are encouraged to pick up their prescription the next business day.

 There may be a delay in filling your prescription if your pharmacist needs to gather extra information or if we must wait for your blood test results.